-EDUC 520 - Teaching Reading for Secondary, College and Adult Students For reading specialists and other teachers who are concerned with the reading problems of older students.
+EDUC 520 - Teaching Reading for Secondary, College and Adult Students Credit(s): 3 Lecture: 3 Non-Lecture: 0 For reading specialists and other teachers who are concerned with the reading problems of older students.
 Primary focus is on junior and senior high school developmental and remedial reading programs.
 Attention is also given to the needs of at-risk college students and to adult literacy development.
 The role of the secondary reading teacher as a provider of reading and writing instruction is considered.
 Prerequisite(s): EDUC 510.